OSHA 10-Hour Construction

 Do I Need Construction Or General Industry Training?

-All entry-level construction workers need OSHA 10-Hour Construction Safety Outreach Training, with some workers may requiring additional training for specialized work.
+All entry-level construction workers need the 10-Hour Construction Safety Outreach, with some workers may requiring additional training for specialized work.

 General Industry refers to any industry not included in construction, maritime, or agriculture.
 Some examples are healthcare, manufacturing, cosmetology, automotive, and warehousing.
 All employers must conduct basic workplace safety training.